Holy Week and Easter

 Easter Sunday Celebration and Egg Hunt

 All are welcome to celebrate Easter in the Forum Room at 9:30AM.
 We will have food, fellowship, and fun for all!
-Our annual Easter Egg Hunt should begin around 9:40 AM.
+Our annual Easter Egg Hunt should begin after the 8:30 AM Mass has concluded.

 Gather in the Forum Room, and children will be invited into the churchyard by age groups.
 The egg hunt organizer has devised a genius color-coded system to ensure that each child searches for and finds a dozen eggs.
 Bring your Easter baskets to hold the treat-filled eggs that your child will find.